ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-19-a-quick-trip-through-the-algarve.md

 ## Hanging out with hippies

 There were a lot of tourists in [Sagres](https://www.google.com/maps/place/Sagres,+Portugal/) and most of the parking lots were full of modern camper vans.
 I didn't really like the vibe.
 The area was good for surfing but not for spending the night in a relaxed atmosphere.
 I remembered people telling me about [Praia do Barranco](https://www.google.com/maps/place/Barranco+Beach/).
-A beach close to Sagres that was hard to reach and described as a hotspot for hippies and crazy people.
+A beach close to Sagres that was hard to reach and it was described as a hotspot for hippies and crazy people.
 That sounded way more interesting!

 I picked up a hitchhiker on my way to the beach.
 He totally matched the description.
 A friendly dude from England who just came back from busking.
 While we were slowly driving down the broken and bumpy path to the beach, he told me that he lived in a cave.
 It was located on the top of a steep slope right behind the parking lot.
 A minimalistic natural house.
 Perfect!